djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - Custom Card `#` (Optional)

 The native `Alarm Control Panel` card does not include a `#` key for confirmation, you need to create a seperate custom button card that can simulate the `#` key.
-One option is to install the Custom Button Card and then call 'arm_bypass' which is configured to send a `#` key code instead of actually arming into `Custom bypass` mode.
+One option is to install the Custom Button Card and then call 'arm_bypass' which is configured to send a `#` key code instead of arming into `Custom bypass` mode.
 The other option is to design your own card that incorporates this key.
 Below is the easiest option to follow.

 1. Download the `Custom Button Card` from https://github.com/custom-cards/button-card and intall it according to whichever method you prefer.
 Refer to the repository documentation for installation and configuration instructions for either manual or HACS installation.